Birth to 5 Matters guidance is launched

 Following six months of consultation and input from across the early years sector, the Early Years Coalition tonight launches Birth to 5 Matters.

-The materials include a core document available as a free download, with printed copies available to purchase, and an interactive online version which includes all the text from the core document, plus additional resources, suggestions for further reading, and a bibliography.
+The materials include a core document available as a free download, with printed copies available to purchase, and an interactive online version that includes all the text from the core document, plus additional resources, suggestions for further reading, and a bibliography.

 “We are delighted to offer this support to the early years sector as they look ahead to implementing the revised EYFS from September,” said Beatrice Merrick, Chair of the Early Years Coalition.
 “It is a rich resource which will support knowledge of child development and how children learn, and help practitioners make their own professional judgements about meeting the needs of the children they work with.”

 Although Birth to 5 Matters builds on previous non-statutory guidance for the EYFS, it has updated all the material to reflect research evidence and meet the needs of practitioners today.
 It outlines the foundations of good practice and offers information and guidance for practitioners to consider how the Principles of the EYFS can be brought to life in their setting.
 New sections on play, characteristics of effective learning, and self-regulation are designed to help practitioners to reflect on and develop their own pedagogy.

 “The guidance includes detailed examples of trajectories of development and learning in all the prime and specific areas,” says Nancy Stewart, Project Lead.
 “The need for this information to support child development knowledge came through very clearly in our consultations.”